rehakasuto/DeliverySystem/README.md

 Controllers
 ---------------
-AccountController - Register and Login actions DeliveryController - All CRUD operations
+AccountController - Register and Login actions, DeliveryController - All CRUD operations

 Note : I wrote detailed explanation for each services and their methods.
 You can reach them in summary section